ringtailsoftware/commy/README.md

 The status bar at the top shows keyboard shortcuts.
 Press `ctrl-a` then `q`, `\` or `x` to quit.

-Log data received from a device.
-Only received data will be logged, unless local echo is enabled.
+Log data received from a device (only received data will be logged, unless local echo is enabled):

     commy /dev/cu.usbmodem1124203 115200 -o log.txt

-Enable local echo of sent data, used for devices which do not echo back characters they receive.
+Enable local echo of sent data, used for devices which do not echo back characters they receive:

     commy /dev/cu.usbmodem1124203 115200 -e

 # Why use Commy?

-It tells the user how to quit.
+It tells you how to quit.

+Commy does what I use GNU `screen` for, but it's better in two important respects.
+[First, it is slightly smaller; and secondly it has the words "ctrl-a and quit" inscribed in large friendly letters on its cover.](https://en.wikipedia.org/wiki/Towel_Day)

 # Help text